betterscientificsoftware/bssw.io/Articles/Blog/2024-11-s3c-metrics.md

 #### Publication date: November 12, 2024

 <!--deck start-->
-A Summary of the Effective Metrics for Measuring and Enhancing Sustainability in Scientific Software mini workshop, held at the Sustainable Scientific Software Conference (S3C) 2024 in Seattle, WA, USA.
+This article summarizes the mini-workshop on *Effective Metrics for Measuring and Enhancing Sustainability in Scientific Software* held at the Sustainable Scientific Software Conference (S3C) 2024.
 <!--deck end-->

 In the complex world of scientific software development, it’s essential to understand the diverse factors that influence sustainability.
 From the health of the software community to the robustness of engineering practices, each element plays a pivotal role in the long-term viability of a project.
 The [Center for Open-Source Research Software Advancement](https://corsa.center/) (CORSA) is a community of practice that aims to address the long-term sustainability of scientific and research software by fostering collaboration among stakeholders, facilitating partnerships with open-source foundations, and educating the community regarding approaches to the stewardship and advancement of open-source software.
 CORSA is part of a larger initiative called the [Consortium for the Advancement of Scientific Software](https://cass.community/) (CASS), which includes stakeholders from a wide cross-section of the scientific computing and research software community.